Tech-at-DU/ACS-1111-Object-Oriented-Programming/README.md

 To pass this course you must meet the following requirements:

-- Complete all in-class quizzes.
-If a quiz is missing, you will need to request a retake/extension.
 - Pass all assignments and projects with a score 70% or higher.
 - All assignments are scored according to the associated assignment rubric.
 - Actively participate in class and abide by the attendance policy.